GraphBLAS/LAGraph/README.md

 	( cd build ; cmake .. ; make )

-    cmake:  helper scripts for CMake to find GraphBLAS and to provide test coverage
+    cmake_modules:  helper scripts for CMake to find GraphBLAS and to provide test coverage

     data: small test matrices for the continuous integration tests